dvonwald/DVW-Mod9-READMeGen/ReadmeTest.md

-# ReadME GENERATOR TEST
+# Readme Generator
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
-to make Readme files quickly iquirer
+To be able to create Readme files quickly and easily.
+I learned a lot of JS from doing this project

 ---